Published on: 24/06/2024 · Last updated on: 26/09/2024

-Inclusive teaching and learning simply put is effective teaching and learning as it is allows everyone in our teaching space to belong by removing barriers to learning – may those barriers be cognitive, cultural or physical.
+Inclusive learning and teaching simply put is effective teaching and learning as it is allows everyone in our teaching space to belong by removing barriers to learning – may those barriers be cognitive, cultural or physical.

 Why do we do it?